pdcharles/MSLIB/README.txt

 https://github.com/kripken/sql.js/
  => sql.js

-Once downloaded, the dependencies should be loaded in the header of your page along with the required MSLIB modules
+Dependencies should be loaded in the header of your page along with the required MSLIB modules